 Vicarious Liability and Employer Responsibility

-Vicarious liability holds an employer accountable for a driver’s negligent acts committed during work duties.
-If a trucking company pressured long hours and the driver fell asleep, the company can be sued for corporate fault.
-For a deeper overview, see Vicarious Liability in Semi‑Truck Accidents.
+A core principle known as vicarious liability holds an employer legally accountable for the negligent acts of an employee committed within the scope of their job.
+This means if a trucking company’s policies pressured a driver into violating hours-of-service rules, resulting in fatigue and a crash, the company can be directly sued for its corporate fault.
+For a deeper overview, see our page on Vicarious Liability in Semi‑Truck Accidents.

 Real‑World Overlap: Driver Fatigue, Loading Errors, and Defective Parts